SnapXL/SnapX/README.md

 Powered by [FluentAvalonia](https://github.com/amwx/FluentAvalonia), it *should* look something like this.
 Screenshot from [FluentSearch](https://github.com/adirh3/Fluent-Search): ![screenshot of the FluentSearch application that looks like a modern native Windows application](.github/image.png)

-For screenshots, it uses your operating system's respective APIs.
-On Linux Wayland, it uses portals.
-This is a less performant implementation as it has to delete the requested screenshot file after reading it into memory.

 ## Development Dependencies

 Instructions for other projects within the SnapX solution are not provided yet.